mailsac/mailsac-integration-test-java/README.md

 Mailsac uses the [REST API](https://docs.mailsac.com/en/latest/api_examples/getting_started/getting_started.html) to fetch, read, and send emails.
 The REST API also allows you to reserve a private email address that can forward messages to another email address, Slack, web sockets, etc.

 This article describes how to integrate Mailsac with Java and the unit testing framework: [JUnit](https://junit.org/junit5/).
+We will also use the [JavaMail API](https://javaee.github.io/javamail/) to send an email via an SMTP server.

 ## What is JUnit?